chaeron/Advent-of-Code-2020/README.md

 # Advent of Code 2020 - Solutions

-This are my (Andrzej Taramina) solutons to the 2020 Advent of Code puzzles.
+This are my solutions to the 2020 Advent of Code puzzles.

 Solutions are coded in JavaScript and are run using NodeJS